 Although the genes we inherit can have an effect on the development of the disease, there are always behavioral and lifestyle factors that you can take advantage of to avoid diabetes.
 Data from certain health studies conducted by nurses suggest that 90% of type 2 diabetes in women can be attributed to 5 factors: an unhealthy diet, excess weight, smoking, lack of exercise, and an abundance of alcohol consumption.
 Women who ended up in the low-risk group were 90 percent less likely to have developed diabetes.
 This low risk group all had common factors including a healthy weight, a healthy diet, at least 30 minutes of exercise on a daily basis, no smoking, and control the amount of alcohol they consumed per week.
 Almost identical factors were found in the results of male patients.

 Here at AccuQuik, we provide test kits and monitors to help the population around the world make sure they are maintaining a happy and healthy life.
-For those who have developed type 1 or type 2 diabetes, AccuQuik blood glucose meters are at the ready at a great price for you.
+For those who have developed type 1 or type 2 diabetes, AccuQuik blood glucose meters are available at a great price.
 Using our blood glucose meters can help you better manage your diabetes by tracking any fluctuations in your blood glucose level.
 Even if you don’t have diabetes and want to check on the glucose level in your blood, our blood glucose meters are extremely reliable and easy to use.
-Make an inquiry now:
+Make an inquiry now.